 What Types of Bank Accounts Can You Open?

-Here is a breakdown of the various types of bank accounts to choose from:
+Here is a breakdown of some of the most common types of bank accounts to choose from:

-- College Student Accounts: Many banks or credit unions have specific types of accounts targeted for college students.
+- College student accounts: Many banks and credit unions have specific types of accounts designed for college students.
 If this is your first time applying for a credit card, learn more about how to apply for a credit card as a student.

-What You Will Need to Open a Bank Account
+What You Need to Open a Bank Account

 1. Personal Information and Financial History